saskiabt/react-resume-app/README.md

 Use map function to render components.

-Delete button to edit state.
+Delete button to edit state array.

+Edit button to edit properties of each individual card in array.

 To do:
 Write function to calculate length of position and/or degree.

-Edit button to edit card properties.

 Font Credits:
 Fonts courtesy of Velvetyne Type Foundry.
 Thank you to the artists behind these fonts, I love them!